Why are Converse Laces Long? Also the Solution

 Get creative and have fun with your laces!

-Learn How to Lace Your Converse Shoes like a Pro
+Learn How to Lace Your Converse Shoes Like a Pro

 Lacing your Converse shoes in a certain way can add a touch of style to your footwear.